You are currently viewing content for the location:

 Function

-During deceleration or braking, the Macan can recover up to 240 kW of regenerative power.
-In most driving situations, this is sufficient to slow the vehicle without using the mechanical brakes.
+During deceleration or braking, the Macan can recover up to 240 kW of regenerative energy.
+In most driving situations, this is enough to slow the vehicle down without using the mechanical brakes.

-Recuperation levels in the Macan automatically adapt to the selected drive mode:
+The recuperation levels in the Macan automatically adapt to the selected driving mode:

-Tip: On your next downhill drive, check your State of Charge (SoC) — thanks to efficient recuperation, you may arrive in the valley with more energy than you used climbing the hill.
+Tip: Check your state of charge (SoC) on your next downhill drive - thanks to efficient recuperation, you may arrive in the valley with more energy than you used for the uphill drive.

 Settings

-In the recuperation settings within the PCM, you can choose how your Macan responds when you lift your foot off the accelerator:
+In the recuperation settings in PCM, you can select how your Macan reacts when you lift your foot off the accelerator pedal:

 PCM > Vehicle > Charging & Energy > Recuperation